pcoz/ailang/examples/ai_native_project_planning/Cocoa_Lab_Plan.md

 ---

-## 8. Appendix: About Matter §20 Framework
+## 8. Appendix: About the AILang Matter Framework

 This plan uses the AILang Matter §20 framework for project structure.